iPior/react-tictactoe-game/README.md

 # Tic Tac Toe
 A webapp developed to practice React.
-This project is a simple implementation of the classic Tic Tac Toe game, allowing users to play against each other in a fun and interactive way.
+This project is a simple implementation of the classic Tic Tac Toe game, allowing users to play against Anthropic's Claude AI in a fun and interactive way.
 The game features a clean interface and provides real-time feedback on the game state.

 ## Table of Contents
 - [Technologies Used](#technologies-used)